 “Are you in control of this Tesla?”

 “Yes, I broke into the local dealership’s computer, specifically the account of the chief maintenance manager.
-I can send commands to any Tesla using his account, bypassing all the security protocols they have in place. .
+I can send commands to any Tesla using his account, bypassing all the security protocols they have in place.
 When we release this vehicle in Park Ridge, the Tesla will return to its charging station with no record of having made the trip, no images of the occupants, and so on.
-It looks to me like Dr. Morton can also control Robo Taxis and the like.”
+It looks like Dr. Morton can also control Robo Taxis and the like.”

 “Won’t Dr. Morton deduce where we’re going by looking at the city’s surveillance cameras?”